college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 Most US universities are highly ranked.
 In these schools, you are taught by world-renowned professors and rub shoulders with smart students from all over the world.
-This challenging yet invigorating academic atmosphere pushes you to your limits and makes you a better version of yourself.
-The huge endowments that US colleges have also mean that they make you as comfortable as possible.
-The libraries are huge: UoN’s library system has half a million volumes while Princeton has twenty-two million volumes.
+This challenging yet invigorating academic atmosphere pushes you to your limits and makes you a better scholar.

+The huge endowments that US colleges have also mean that they avail more resources than local universities do.
+For instance, UoN's library system has half a million volumes while Princeton has twenty-two million volumes!
+These endowments also make ambitious summer projects feasible, e.g. [Stanford funded Norah Borus to run a coding camp in Nairobi in the summer of 2016](https://stanfordwics.medium.com/founding-a-youth-based-tech-organization-8b91980217f6).

 Professors have labs which are addressing ideas like Quantum Computing, De Novo Proteins, Wireless Communications, Anonymous Internet Networks, Autonomous Cars, Nanofabrication, Machine Learning Algorithms, etc.

-The massive financial endowments make ambitious summer projects feasible, e.g. [Stanford funded Norah Borus to run a coding camp in Nairobi in the summer of 2016](https://stanfordwics.medium.com/founding-a-youth-based-tech-organization-8b91980217f6).

 ## Financial Aid